 Her research interests include representations of gender and the body, dynastic and royal art, and issues of cross-cultural encounters across political and geographic borders.
 Her dissertation, "Engendering Power: Dynastic Women and Visual Culture in the Hellenistic World (4th-1st c BCE)" considers these issues through fresh perspectives.
 A portion of this work is forthcoming in 2020 with AP3A.
 By comparing bronze monuments from Hekatomnid Karia (4th c BCE) and Korea (present), she examines sculptural display practices by engaging with race-oriented feminist work on embodiment and intersectionality.

 Additionally, her academic and advocacy work includes contributions to conversations in cultural heritage, environmental humanities, and digital humanities.
 At present, she is co-editing a forthcoming volume Timescales: Ecological Temporalities Across Disciplines (with Carolyn Fornoff and Bethany Wiggin).
-Additionally, she has communicated archaeological and humanities perspectives on environmental issues as a contributor to the Penn Program in Environmental Humanities (PPEH), for which she currently serves on the Advisory Board.
+Additionally, she has communicated archaeological and humanities perspectives on environmental issues as a contributor to the Penn Program in Environmental Humanities (PPEH).
 In 2016, she co-found Data Refuge, which received a storytelling grant in 2017 from National Geographic.
 In the next phase of this project, she continues to examine issues of open data, climate change, and cultural and natural heritage.